HOME |

 Violence and Abuse

-is a serious issue.
-The rates of domestic violence in
+issue.
+The rates of domestic violence in same-gender

 and hostile towards those who identify as anything other